Dherse/magritte/doc/extensions/ext_calibrated_timestamps/VkTimeDomainEXT.md

 ```

 # Description
-- [`VK_TIME_DOMAIN_EXT`] specifies the device time domain.
+- [`DEVICE`] specifies the device time domain.
 Timestamp values in this time domain use the same units and are comparable with device timestamp values captured using [`cmd_write_timestamp`] or [`cmd_write_timestamp2`] and are defined to be incrementing according to the [timestampPeriod](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#limits-timestampPeriod) of the device.
-- [`VK_TIME_DOMAIN_EXT`] specifies the CLOCK_MONOTONIC time domain available on POSIX platforms.
+- [`CLOCK_MONOTONIC`] specifies the CLOCK_MONOTONIC time domain available on POSIX platforms.
 Timestamp values in this time domain are in units of nanoseconds and are comparable with platform timestamp values captured using the POSIX clock_gettime API as computed by this example:

 ```c
 struct timespec tv;